Who is Dags anyway???

 As a proud Australian, it's funny that I loathe Vegemite, Australian TV shows and most Australian films.

 I always wear sunglasses (aka cools) when outside during the daytime - even on cloudy days.
 Due to my light coloured eyes, natural daylight is really uncomfortable for me without my cools on.
+The unexpected benefit of this is I don't have any 'crows feet' around my eyes despite being over 50 years old.

 I own a couple of science fiction costumes made in the mid to late 1980's and not only do they still fit, but I still wear the Star Wars one in promotions!